ucdavis-bioinformatics-training/2019_March_UCSF_mRNAseq_Workshop/data_reduction/preproc_htstream.md

 If you scroll through the data (using the spacebar), you will see that some of the sequences have been trimmed.
 Now, try searching for **AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC** again.
 You shouldn't find it (adapters were trimmed remember), but rarely is anything perfect.
 You may need to use Control-C to get out of the search and then "q" to exit the 'less' screen.

-Lets grep for the sequence and count occurances
+Lets grep for the sequence and count occurrences

     zcat  00-RawData/SampleAC1/SampleAC1_L3_R1.fastq.gz | grep  AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC | wc -l
     zcat  01-HTS_Preproc/SampleAC1/SampleAC1_R1.fastq.gz | grep  AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC | wc -l